keepact/Rocketshoes/README.md

 ## libs used:

- Redux, Reactotron, Json-server, Saga, Toastify Styled Components
+ Redux, Reactotron, Json-server, Saga, Toastify, Styled Components and more.

 ## Javascript Project: